-36 Peraturan Komisi Pengawas Persaingan Usaha Nomor 4 Tahun 2009 tentang Pedoman Tindakan Administratif Sesuai Ketentuan Pasal 47 Undang-Undang Nomor 5 Tahun 1999 tentang Larangan Praktek Monopoli dan Persaingan Usaha Tidak Sehat, p.
-7.
+&lt;sup>36 Peraturan Komisi Pengawas Persaingan Usaha Nomor 4 Tahun 2009 tentang Pedoman Tindakan Administratif Sesuai Ketentuan Pasal 47 Undang-Undang Nomor 5 Tahun 1999 tentang Larangan Praktek Monopoli dan Persaingan Usaha Tidak Sehat, hlm 7.

-37 Peraturan Komisi Pengawas Persaingan Usaha Nomor 4 Tahun 2009 tentang Pedoman Tindakan Administratif Sesuai Ketentuan Pasal 47 Undang-Undang Nomor 5 Tahun 1999 tentang Larangan Praktek Monopoli dan Persaingan Usaha Tidak Sehat, p.
-1.
+&lt;sup>37 Peraturan Komisi Pengawas Persaingan Usaha Nomor 4 Tahun 2009 tentang Pedoman Tindakan Administratif Sesuai Ketentuan Pasal 47 Undang-Undang Nomor 5 Tahun 1999 tentang Larangan Praktek Monopoli dan Persaingan Usaha Tidak Sehat, hlm 1.

-Incorporating U.S. Safe Web Act paragraph (2) letter f of Law Number 5 of 1999 amendements of 2006 bagian § 57b. concerning the prohibition of Monopoly Civil actions for violations of rules and Practices and Unfair Business Competition. cease and desist orders respecting unfair or deceptive acts or practices (Sec.
-19) The FTC has a Consumer Protection KPPU does not have a bureau dedicated to protecting consumers from unfair, deceptive, or • unfair, deceptive or dishonest dishonest practices. practices.
-The FTC regulates the notification of Indonesian Competition Law does not regulate compensation to consumers. the provision of compensation to consumers.
+The FTC has a Consumer Protection KPPU does not have a bureau dedicated to Bureau that protects consumers from protecting consumers from unfair, deceptive, or unfair, deceptive or dishonest dishonest practices. practices.
+The ETC regulates the notification of Indonesian Competition Law does not regulate The FTC regulates the normeation of indonesian Competition Law does not regulate compensation to consumers. the provision of compensation to consumers.
 Determination of compensation The determination of compensation is only based through several settlement on the KPPU's decision. mechanisms.
 The FTC institutionalizes the The provision of compensation to consumers is provision of compensation to not institutionalized by KPPU. consumers.

 Legal basis for indemnification FTC The legal basis for giving compensation is Law Act.
 Number 5 of 1999 and Law Number 8 of 1999.